Drosaca/nox/Readme.md

 ### Usage

-note1: the program will obviously act like a deamon to monitor the shutdown event and hides the terminal.
-So if nox.exe is present on the process manager list it means that the program is working
+note1: the program will obviously act like a deamon to monitor the shutdown event.
+It hides the terminal if you click on it.

 ```ps
 nox.exe [screen_id] [screen_id] ...
 ```
-the screen_id is a number between 0 and the number of monitors connected
+the `screen_id` is a number between 0 and the number of monitors connected

 note2: if no arguments are provided to the program all monitors will be powered off

 ## Run on startup
 to run the program on startup you can write this on powershell

-`$toclose` contains monitors ids that will be powered off
+`$toclose` contains monitors ids that will be powered off, (the arguments of nox.exe)

-the screen id is a number between 0 and the number of monitors connected
+the `screen_id` is a number between 0 and the number of monitors connected

 ```ps